 Standardizing recovery rates

-Recovery of seafloor habitats was parameterized in this analysis as the time to recover from 5% to 95% (τ*) and follows an asymptotic recovery trajectory.
+Recovery of seafloor habitats was parameterized as the time to recover from 5% to 95% (τ*) following an asymptotic recovery trajectory.
 Three benthic recovery meta-analyses (Graham et al., 2011; Grabowski et al., 2014; Hiddink et al., 2017) were used parameterize τ*for soft, hard, and rocky reef seafloor habitat types.
 However, each of these analyses employed different recovery trajectories in their estimation of recovery.
-Grabowski et al. reported the mean time to recovery (τ); Hiddink et al. estimated an intrinsic growth rate, r, of a logistic recovery curve; Graham et al. reported the yearly proportional recovery, Crp, along a linear recovery path, equivalent to the slope of the recovery line.
+Grabowski et al. reported the mean time to recovery (τ); Hiddink et al. estimated an intrinsic growth rate, r, of a logistic recovery curve; and Graham et al. reported the yearly proportional recovery, Crp, along a linear recovery path, equivalent to the slope of the recovery line.
 In order to standardize recovery rates across these analyses, we calculated τ* from each of the respective recovery functions.
 In the following equations we set H0=0.05 and H1=0.95, representing recovery from 5% to 95%.

 The Hiddink et al. r parameter was converted as: